 This is a hugely popular opt-in offer and I can see why.

 Blogs can be messy and contain a huge amount of information.
-Sometimes this can be a bit overwhelming for a new visitor trying to find the information they need.
+Sometimes this can be a bit overwhelming for new visitors trying to find the information they need.

 An eBook could be just the thing they’re looking for.
 You don’t want to go too much into detail on a subject as this could potentially be a course or a one-to-one session.

-You could start with a 10-page eBook with a step-by-step guide of how to do something.
+You could start with a 10-page eBook with a step-by-step guide on how to do something.

 3. A Daily Challenge

 Everyone loves a challenge!
 If you can present this challenge as something that will also help your reader, you have got a 2-for-1 opt-in offer!

 Create a 30-day challenge to get a blog up and running.
 The challenge can give your customer a daily to-do task to take them through the process of building a blog.